 Chris Grooms joined the Friends of Mount Hope after relocating to Rochester in the summer of 2017.
 In the summer of 2018 he became a volunteer for the Friends, mostly as a tour guide.
 He joined the board in 2019.
 Chris is a Nationally Certified Sign Language Interpreter who loves history and enjoys traveling, reading, and meandering walks in historic cemeteries.

-Monica Gurell is a fun loving, hard-working, energetic woman.
-From the age of seven she knew she wanted to be a special education teacher and after graduation from SUNY Geneseo she made this dream a reality.
+Monica Gurell has been a member of the Board of Trustees since 2020.
+She is a member of the Jewish and Nominating Committees.
 Monica has been a special education teacher in the Rochester City School District since 2000.
 She displays a commitment to serving under-privileged youth in our community and works daily to instill the desire for success in her students.

 Tom Jones, a.k.a.
 RevDrTom/rdT, is neither a reverend nor a doctor, but prays with and administers aid to trees whenever there is a need. ...Say what?
 But seriously folks, Tom has loved the Cemetery ever since he first volunteered for United Way's Day of Caring with a group from Bausch & Lomb, Inc. back in 1995.